joshua-repo/Archivist/README.md

 Archivist is an easy tool to help organizing all your digital assets.

-The software is under MIT license.
+According to the license of PyQt5, this software is under license of GPL.

 This project is W.I.P, and has a long way to go.